neural-data-science/NESC_3505/syllabus.md

 Online lessons are to be completed prior to class time.
 Deadlines are provided online.
 Each lesson is graded on a pass/fail basis, based on whether you complete the lesson or not.
 Lessons can be completed later than the posted due date, up to the last day of class, with no penalty.
 However, not completing lessons by the posted due dates will leave you unprepared for future classes and assignments.
 No points for lessons will be granted after the last day of class.

 ### Self-Assessments
 You will submit regular written assessments of your own learning progress over the term.
-Each should be 300-500 words in length.
+Each should be 250-500 words in length.

-### Peer Assessments
+### Team Peer Assessments
-You will be asked to submit structured peer reviews following various group activities over the term (demo days and team projects).
-This will be done using a rubric asking for ratings of participation, preparation, communication, collaboration, and academic quality.
+You will be asked to submit structured peer reviews following each of the two team projects.
+This will be done using a rubric with five components: participation, preparation, communication, collaboration, and academic quality.

-### Demos
+### Demo Peer Assessments
-These are group sessions in which each member demos something they learned/figured out in working on the assignments or projects.
+You will provide a constructive review of demos produced by other students in the class.
+This will be done using a rubric with four components: quality of presentation, quality of work, relevance/usefulness of topic, and creativity.
+You will also have the option to provide specific, written feedback if you wish.
+The aim of these assessments is to help your fellow students make better demos (which will in turn benefit you and the rest of the class).

 ### Meet 'n Greets
 You will earn bonus points by participating in short (5-10 min) online one-on-one meetings with other class members.
 These are scheduled by students at your mutual convenience, and can take the form of a text-based chat or a video chat.
 The purpose of these is to allow for the kinds of casual interactions you might normally have with others in a face-to-face class, and allow you to get to know people as potential team members for projects.
 To protect everyone's safety, all students have the ability to block others anonymously, and may discontinue a meeting at any time without penalty.
 All students are expected to abide by [Dalhousie University's Code of Student Conduct](https://www.dal.ca/dept/university_secretariat/policies/student-life/code-of-student-conduct.html), and violations will be addressed through the procedures described there.
 Please report any inappropriate behaviour to the instructor immediately.
 You will be heard, and you will be respected.